originphp/website/source/docs/utility/queue.md

 You will most likely be adding jobs to a queue from either the controller, model or shell.

 To add a job to the queue you just use set a queue name and then pass array of data.
-The queue name can consist of letters,numbers,hyphens and underscores.
+The queue name can consist of letters,numbers,hyphens, dots and underscores.
 Once you have added the job it will return the job id.

 ```php
 Use Origin\Utility\Queue;